Now you can share screen content directly to employees working remotelyFind out moreclose

 Choosing a device with the correct SOC/CPU can be tricky, but in general, try to get a device with the newest generation.
 For Android TV boxes, we recommend getting devices with the Amlogic S912 SOC and included processor, which is the latest and most reliable SOC for this category, or at least devices with the slightly less powerful S905 SOC and included processor, also from Amlogic.
 For other Android devices like tablets, try to get at least a quad-core processor, with a dual-core the minimum.

-For Chromeboxes and Windows PC boxes and sticks, try to get at least a Celeron device, with Atom devices being less recommended as they are less powerful.
+For Chromeboxes and Windows PC boxes, try to get at least a Celeron device, with Atom devices being less recommended as they are less powerful.
 Even better than Celeron would be Core m3, Core m5, Core i3, Core i5 and Core i7 devices, with i5 and i7 devices being especially powerful and able to take anything you throw at them.

 With Amazon Fire TV, Apple iOS and Chromebit devices, the rules are a bit different.
 These devices are made to do less things but do them well and we find that manufacturers have in most cases optimized these devices to use the processors they are given to accomplish what they need to, so no problems here.